 Contracting for safety with a trusted person

 When you are manic, it may be hard for you to take direction from people who love you.
-You may find them wrong, and that your new source of awakening as a result of medication reduction is the path back you yourself.
+You may find them wrong, and your new source of awakening as a result of medication reduction is the path back you yourself.
 And while this is largely true, if not done in a slow and calculated way, it could be a catastrophe.
 Find one or more people to be your contract for safety person.
 If that person says you have to go back on your medications (with the directive from your doctor in hand), then that is what you do whether you agree or not.
 Write your commitment to this person down on a piece of paper so that they may present it to you if manic, and that you will listen to them.
-And know that if you “revoke” this mid-process, that you will understand if the police or a hospital has to get involved.
+And know that if you “revoke” this mid-process, you will understand if the police or a hospital has to get involved.
 As hard as it is to see your life ruled by these medications, the only way out is the slow road.
 Come to terms with this prior to embarking on antipsychotic tapering.
 Rarely have we seen an abrupt cessation of antipsychotics for psychosis go well, in fact almost never.
 Some people are prescribed low dose Seroquel as a sleep aid, and those people may be able to quit over a much shorter period of time without experiencing rebound psychosis.
 Stay in close contact with your medical support person(s) and the persons with whom you have made your safety contract — do not go it alone.

 Medical support for your antipsychotic taper

 We know this is hard to find.
 However, it is necessary.
 Searching around for a holistic psychiatrist in your area would be a starting point before beginning antipsychotic tapering.
 This is a class of medications that we STRONGLY suggest an inpatient setting with us at Alternative to Meds Center.
 This can be too much for an outpatient provider to monitor.
 But we know that many people have to work with what they have.
-If an outpatient doctor is chosen, please feel free to share our information you find on this page and other pages regarding antipsychotics with the doctor for review.
+If an outpatient doctor is chosen, please feel free to share the information you find on this page and other pages regarding antipsychotics with the doctor for review.

 Eliminate all forms of caffeine or other stimulants

-We cannot underestimate this statement.
+We cannot overestimate this statement.
 While caffeine might have been a welcome lift while you were sedated while coming off of antipsychotics, it can single-handedly land you in the hospital due to the way it couples with the withdrawal surge of dopamine.18,19 Even other prescribed medications may trigger this reaction and will be discussed below.
 Discuss any and all of your concerns, reactions, and questions with your prescribing physician/caregivers.

 Stop marijuana use